 Environmental Consequences

-Executive Order (EO) 11988 requires federal agencies to avoid to the extent possible the long- and short-term adverse effects associated with the occupancy and modification of floodplains and to avoid direct and indirect support of floodplain development wherever there is a practicable alternative.
 While no construction will take place in the 100-year flood zone and no critical actions (i.e., construction or operation of power-generating infrastructure) will take place in the 100- or 500-year flood zones, an approximate 751-foot length of security fencing will overlap with the 500-year floodplain along the southern boundary of the project area (Figure 5).

-Additionally, EOs 13690 and 14030 require agencies to prepare for and protect federally funded projects from increasing flood risks posed by the effects of climate change.
-The USDA Rural Development’s (RD) implementing regulations for floodplain management are found at 7 CFR, Part 1970, Subpart F. As outlined in RD Instruction 1970.256, projects considered critical actions within a 100- or 500-year floodplain will adhere to the standards for federal agencies by which to evaluate flood and floodplain effects and therefore require an eight-step decision-making process pursuant to USDA RD guidelines and procedures for projects which do not normally require scoping with the agency.
+The USDA Rural Development’s (RD) implementing regulations for floodplain management are found at 7 CFR, Part 1970, Subpart F. As outlined in RD Instruction 1970.256, projects considered critical actions within a 100- year floodplain will adhere to the standards for federal agencies by which to evaluate flood and floodplain effects and therefore require an eight-step decision-making process pursuant to USDA RD guidelines and procedures for projects which do not normally require scoping with the agency.